 Gum disease is an inflammation of your gum line.
 If it is left untreated, it can affect the bone that supports your teeth.
 We offer both screening and treatment at our dentist office.
-Our patients come from all over to receive the best gum disease treatment, including the Medical Lake, Cheney, Airway Heights, Fairchild Air Force Base, and Davenport communities!
+Our patients come from all over Eastern Washington to receive the best gum disease treatment, including the Medical Lake, Cheney, Airway Heights, Fairchild Air Force Base, Davenport, Liberty Lake, Harrington, Long Lake, Sprague, Kennewick, Deep Creek, Odessa, Four Lakes, Hazelwood, Reardon, and Wilbur communities!

 Symptoms of gum disease can include: